-noun The temporary release of an accused person awaiting trial, sometimes on condition that a sum of money is lodged to guarantee their appearance in court. (he has been released on bail)
+noun The temporary release of an accused person awaiting trial, sometimes on condition that a sum of money be lodged to guarantee their appearance in court. (he has been released on bail)

-verb Scoop water out of (a ship or boat) (the first priority is to bail out the boat with buckets) Abandon a commitment, obligation, or activity.
+verb Scoop water out of a boat or ship. (when we started bailing, the boat was filled with water) Abandon a commitment, obligation, or activity.